tedchen0001/OSCP-Notes/Off_Sec_PG/Surf(work in progress).md

 ##4

-T to modify it to bypass the login verification.
+Trying to modify it to bypass the login verification.

 ##5